 These options provide a variety of accommodation and cost options to our students.
 Access the Housing website to learn about all of UC's on-campus options and see virtual tours of each building.

-University Honors Program students are not required to live in honors housing.
-Rather, it is a special-interest housing option that many of our students choose.
-Other special-interest housing options are available as well.
-Please see the community living section of the housing website to learn more about other options.
+University Honors Program students are not required to live in honors housing, but many of our students choose this option to be close to the honors community.
+Special-interest housing options are available as well.
+Please see the community living section of the housing website to learn more about those other options.

 I am an incoming freshman.
 How do I apply to live in honors housing?